ahwayakchih/crx3/README.md

 # Testing

-To run tests, clone module from repository (package does nto include required files) and use:
+To run tests, clone module from repository (package does not include required files) and use:

 ```sh
 npm test